oils-for-unix/oils/doc/parser-architecture.md

 ### Revisiting Tokens, Not Text

-This is less problematic, since it doesn't affect error messages (`ctx_SourceCode`) or the lossless invariant.

-These are handled up front, but not in a single pass.
+These language constructs are handled statically, but not in a single pass of
+parsing:

 - Assignment vs. Env binding detection: `FOO=bar declare a[x]=1`.
   We make another pass with `_SplitSimpleCommandPrefix()`.
   - Related: `s=1` doesn't cause reparsing, but `a[x+1]=y` does.
 - Brace Detection in a few places: `echo {a,b}`
 - Tilde Detection: `echo ~bob`, `home=~bob`

+This is less problematic, since it doesn't affect error messages (`ctx_SourceCode`) or the lossless invariant.

 ### Lookahead in Recursive Descent Parsers